JacobSanford/drupal-8-ci-workflow/CommitFallout.md

 https://github.com/unb-libraries/CargoDock/tree/master/travis

 **Be aware the Travis does NOT notify slack that the build starts**.
-This is a limitation of travis, and I have logged a feature request here:
+This is a limitation of travis, and we have logged a feature request here:

 https://github.com/travis-ci/travis-ci/issues/8694